 For more details and how to submit, visit their Submittable page here.

 Reflex Fiction is a quarterly international flash fiction competition for stories between 180 and 360 words.
 We publish one story every day as we count down to the winner of each competition.

-Fictive Dream is open to submissions and, as always, we’re interested in stories (500 – 2,500 words) with a contemporary feel.
-They may be on any subject.
-They may be challenging, dramatic, playful, exhilarating or cryptic.
+As always, we’re interested in material with a contemporary feel on any subject.
+Your stories may be challenging, dramatic, playful, exhilarating, even cryptic.
 Above all, they must be well-crafted and compelling.